kawansoft/SympleGit-Java/README.md

 With SympleGit, you have two options:

-- A direct invocation of a wrapper using the command-line interface (CLI) syntax, for example: `git add testfile`.
+- A direct invocation of a Git Commander using the command-line interface (CLI) syntax, for example: `git add testfile`.
-- A call using an API with the class `GitAdder`.
+- A call using a Facilitator API with the class `GitAdder`.

 The code for direct invocation is: